 The scope of practice of a nurse in Alberta is outlined in the legislative framework and is further defined by each respective regulatory body.
 Performing procedures that are not within a nurse’s scope of practice can result in significant professional and legal consequences.

 Administering neuromodulators such as Botox and dermal fillers are post entry-level competencies and are not taught in the entry to practice nursing programs.
 Neuromodulators require a client specific order following an initial assessment by an authorized prescriber such as a physician, dentist or nurse practitioner.
 As aesthetic nursing procedures pose potential risk to the client, appropriate emergency support should be readily available.

-The nurse providing aesthetic procedure uses a skill set comprised of the following competencies attributes:
+The nurse providing an aesthetic procedure uses a skill set comprised of the following competencies:

 In Alberta, RPNs, RNs, and LPNs are authorized under regulation and have the education to administer medications and substances by injection.
 An order by an authorized prescriber is required before any nurse can administer schedule 1 medications and/or substances (e.g. neuromodulators and dermal fillers).
 The nurse is responsible and accountable to have the required education and experience to carry out the order.